siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-10-05-starlink-satellites-and-internet-services.md

 ---

 In recent years, the landscape of internet connectivity has undergone a significant transformation, primarily due to advancements in satellite technology.
 One of the most notable players in this arena is **Starlink**, a satellite internet constellation developed by SpaceX, founded by Elon Musk.
 Starlink aims to provide high-speed internet access globally, particularly in underserved and remote areas where traditional internet infrastructure is lacking.
-This blog post delves into the workings of Starlink satellites, their services, and their impact on global connectivity.
+This article delves into the workings of Starlink satellites, their services, and their impact on global connectivity.